scloud19/SECipedia/Ethical Hacking/hacking_web_apps:servers.md

 Look at apache_security_tips.md for bad defaults on apache servers.
-This bad defaults can be used in DoSing
+This bad defaults can be used in DoSing.
+There is a lot of other good information in these notes as well (from a security perspective)

 Look in Google Hacking for related searches